kepingbi/kepingbi.github.io/index.md

 My research primarily focuses on Information Retrieval, with a special emphasis on dense retrieval, conversational search, and the emerging field of retrieval-augmented generation.
 Additionally, I am deeply interested in Trustworthy AI, particularly in relation to information-seeking systems, such as unbiased learning, model robustness, and implicit bias evaluation.
 I earned my Ph.D. from the College of Information and Computer Sciences at the University of Massachusetts (UMass) Amherst, under the guidance of Professor [W. Bruce Croft](http://ciir.cs.umass.edu/croft) at the [Center for Intelligent Information Retrieval (CIIR)](http://ciir.cs.umass.edu/).
 I also hold two master's degrees—one in computer science from UMass Amherst and another in machine intelligence from Peking University—and a bachelor's degree in Computer Science from Nankai University.

+**Recruiting**

+I'm recruiting self-motivated master students who are interested in conducting innovative research.
+Undergraduate students who are willing to pursue a Ph.D. or master degree in Institute of Computing Technology CAS or abroad are welcome to do internships in my group.
+If you are interested, please send your resume to my email address (bikeping[at]ict.ac.cn) and include your research interests and your future plan.

 **Experience**

 - Assistant Professor at [Information of Computing Technology (ICT)](http://english.ict.cas.cn/), CAS, Beijing, China, Oct.
 2022 - now